dopamine/xiple.blog/_posts/2023-05-25-bluebells.md

 The guilt is the hardest part.
 I failed, badly, and I have nothing to offer.
 Perhaps I should apologise, again, find some better way.
 But I can't find the words, and I don't really believe they would help anyway, or add anything or make a real difference.
 It feels like at this point they would only cause further hurt.

 So I don't say anything.
-I just write about it here, and try to let it go.
-Something ended.
+I just write about it here, try to remember the good bits, and try to let it go.
+Something has ended.

 Time for something new to begin.